biblibre/omeka-s-module-Selection/README.md

 Usage
 -----

+In the site's settings, the administrator must configure the module however they want.
+By default, the module does not add any block to the website.
+It must be configured to work.

 The user can see a selection in the item page.
 On a click, the item is added to the selection, or removed.
 The full list of resources in the selection is